 There is currently no legal requirement that a person has to be a citizen or have a certain type of visa or immigration status to invest and own stocks or funds.
 But generally, immigrants will have to provide more documentation to open an account with a brokerage company.

-Some brokerage companies require an individual to have a visa or green card and/or a Social Security Number to open an investment brokerage account and make investments.
+require an individual to have a visa or green card and/or a Social Security Number to open an investment brokerage account and make investments.
 These requirements come from company policies and internal rules, not United States law.

 The good news is that not all brokerage firms require a certain immigration status or Social Security Number to open an investment account.
 Some brokers allow a person to provide an Individual Tax Identification Number instead of a Social Security Number on a case by case basis.
 These brokerage firms might require the person to submit a paper application rather than apply online.